KonuTech/llm-zoomcamp-capstone-01/README.md

 <img src="images/01.jpg" width="60%"/>

 7. **App**:
-From the root, start the app with:
+From the root, we can launch the CLI of our Q&A app:
 ```
 pipenv run python cli.py
 ```
 ### Check if everything works as intended:

-Please use the screenshots below to visually validate if all of the steps/processes are working fine.
+Please, use the screenshots below to visually validate if all of the steps/processes are working fine.

-If for some reason you will not have an access to indexed Knowgladge Base you might see similar answer as on below screen shot:
+If, for some reason, you do not have access to the indexed Knowledge Base, which now serves as Context for our future queries, you might see a similar answer to the one shown in the screenshot below:

 <img src="images/02.jpg" width="60%"/>

-In that case try:
+In that case try again:
 ```
 docker-compose down
 ```